 "We thank the Midnight Basketball Management Team and young people for their ongoing support for the centre.
 We have only had positive comments from our duty managers over the evenings and the security company on the manners and respect young people have shown for the venue and staff."

 Emerton Leisure Centre, Midnight Basketball Mt Druitt

 "One of our longstanding players Brenton Novak started volunteering as a team manager for this tournament as he had turned 19.
 He ran his team professionally and was able to make the transition from player to volunteer smoothly.
-He also organised for players and volunteers to sign a birthday card to mark Ben Oloaga’s birthday (a player who passed away last year) and presented it to Ben’s mother on a tournament night.
 We are so proud."